CedricHirschi/mlnlib/README.md

 **[Click here for main documentation page](docs/html/index.html)**

 The documentation can be found in the [`docs`](docs) folder.
 The documentation is generated using doxygen.
 To generate the documentation yourself, run `doxygen` in the root (location of Doxyfile).

-Some paths inside the Doxyfile must be changed.
+Some methods which will were/will be used for writing this library can be found in the [`methods.md`](docs/methods.md) file.
+This file is not part of the main documentation.

 ## Building for testing

 The library can be tested inside [`main.cpp`](mlnlib/main.cpp).
 As this library was developed in Microchip Studio 7, the following methods are available to build the library for testing:

-Open the project in Microchip Studio 7 and build / run the project as normal.
+Open the project in Microchip Studio 7 using [`mlnlib.atsln`](mlnlib.atsln) and build / run the project as normal.

 ## TODO